American Stores: Transformation into an Operating Company

-American Stores had long been run as a decentralized holding company, but in order to compete in the fierce retail environment of the 1990s the company announced plans in 1992 to transform itself into an integrated operating company.
-As part of this transition, the company also began to centralize company-wide its procurement, warehousing, inventory control, distribution, marketing, payroll and human resources operations.
-Another aspect of the plan involved the consolidation of the central support organizations of the drugstore and grocery store operations.
-At the same time, American Stores sought to initiate faster growth, this time primarily through the opening of new stores and not through acquisitions.
+American Stores had long been run as a decentralized holding company, but in order to compete in the fierce retail environment of the 1990s the company announced its so-called Delta Plan in 1992 to transform itself into an integrated operating company.
+The overall goal was to turn American Stores into a more profitable national supermarket company with greater shareholder value by centralizing its buying operations, as well as putting together more food and drugstore combination stores.

+As part of this transition, the company also began to centralize company-wide its procurement, warehousing, inventory control, distribution, marketing, payroll, and human resources operations.
+Previously, each division had its own procurement and inventory systems, so one standardized solution was introduced.
+This also involved the consolidation of central support organizations for store operations.
+At the same time, American Stores focused on opening new stores over acquisitions.
 This ambitious plan to create better efficiencies won a lot of support from investors.
-The plan, called the Delta Project, was expected to turn American Stores into a more profitable national supermarket company with greater shareholder value by centralizing its buying operations, as well as putting together more food and drugstore combination stores.

-From 1992 up through 1998, American Stores consolidated operations and moved major responsibilities of their subsidiaries to their headquarters in Salt Lake City, Utah.
-The company's employees based in Salt Lake City increased from fewer than 100 in 1992 to over 1,200 by 1998.
+From 1992 up through 1998, American Stores consolidated operations and moved major responsibilities of its subsidiaries to its new headquarters in Salt Lake City, Utah.
+By August 1998, the American Stores Tower had nearly 2,000 corporate employees.
 During this period, American Stores itself did not operate any food or drugstores in Utah having sold-off the Osco Drug and Alpha Beta Utah stores in 1991.

 Super Saver Food

-In early 1994, American Stores launched a discount warehouse food store concept in California.
+In early 1994, American Stores launched the Price Advantage discount warehouse food store concept in California.
 New store formats were built in Anaheim, Indio, National City, Oceanside and several existing Lucky stores were converted to this warehouse format in Sacramento, Pittsburg, Vacaville, and Woodland.
-Initially, these stores were named Price Advantage, based on a Lucky Advantage prototype store in Escondido, California.
-Price Club sued American Stores over name infringement shortly before the grand opening of the stores.
-The stores were swiftly renamed Food Advantage the night before grand openings, with the word "Price" marked out with a thick ink marker on every label, tag and sign in the store.
-In the coming months these stores were branded as Food/Price Advantage and finally as Super Saver Food.
+However, Price Club threatened at lawsuit over name infringement, so the chain was renamed to Super Saver Food.
+The stores had to be swiftly renamed the night before grand openings, with the word "Price" marked out on every label, tag, and sign in the store.

 Super Saver Food was a familiar brand which had been used in the 1970s and early 1980s by Acme for their discount grocery store format in Pennsylvania and was a trademark still owned by American Stores.